-Susanne Wengle is Assistant Professor of Political Science at the University of Notre Dame.
+Susanne Wengle is Associate Professor of Political Science at the University of Notre Dame.
 Wengle's main research interests concern the politics of markets regulations; her past research examines how particular regulations function and how they evolve, what “politics” make them possible, and also how their effects change the political conditions in which they were formulated.
 The empirical focus of Wengle's current project is agriculture and food production in Russia and the US, which aims to understand how regulatory regimes shape food systems.

 Politics of markets regulations, comparative and international political economy, post-Soviet transitions, food and agricultural systems; comparative politics

 Agriculture and food production in Russia and the US, with aim of understanding how regulatory regimes shape food systems

 Schierling Receives President's Award

 Sharon Schierling, the longtime managing director of the Kellogg Institute for International Studies, has been awarded the prestigious 2020 President’s Award by the University of Notre Dame in recognition of her role as the Institute’s “unsung hero.”
 Schierling was one of more than a dozen members of the Kellogg community recognized by Notre Dame this spring for faculty promotions, milestone anniversaries, and campus-wide awards.